 Below is the end-to-end flow to request the IVR system in your CINNOX service account.

 - Reach out to your Account Manager.
-Your Account Manager will discuss the quote in detail for the requested service and the necessary payment.
+Your Account Manager will discuss the quote for the requested service and the necessary payment.

 - You will need to fill in the form for the details of your IVR system.
-This way provides a personal touch to your IVR according to your customer support operation.
+According to your customer support operation, this provides a personal touch to your IVR.
 Such as the Virtual Number, IVR Name, greeting prompt, keypress options, invalid and bye prompt and its navigations, and other details to complete the end-to-end of your IVR.

 - Once the required information is provided, your Account Manager will file a job request to our CINNOX Operation Support Team to process the request.

 - Your Account Manager will update you on the status of your request.
-And advise you to proceed with completing the configuration for the Routing Rule and Destination of the IVR Menu Routing Settings on your CINNOX Dashboard.
+And advise you to complete the configuration for the Routing Rule and Destination of the IVR Menu Routing Settings on your CINNOX Dashboard.

-A CINNOX Virtual Number can be routed to an IVR system to enhance your customer service.
+A CINNOX Virtual Number can be routed to an IVR system to enhance customer service.

 Complete the configuration of your IVR System in your CINNOX Dashboard by selecting Routing Rule and adding Destination (Service Group) to your IVR Menus Routing Settings once your Account Manager confirms to proceed.

 - Log in to your CINNOX Dashboard using a Staff Admin account.